Stein's method, smoothing and functional approximation: Introduction

+for a suitable constant~$K'_r$.
+Note that the above bound is of exactly the same orders as \eqref{X-cty-bnd} in the case of sums of i.i.d.\ random variables, so that the same choices of $\eps,\d,\th$, and~$\g = p =2r$ (for any $r\geq 1$) can be made as in Example \ref{ex:rate} and Remark \ref{rem19} so as to verify our claim \eqref{LPBW}. \end{example}

-As is typical with Stein's method, the true power of our approach is that the method can be used in situations with non-trivial dependencies, where rates of convergence are not otherwise available; see \cite{Barbour2021a} for an application where Theorem~\ref{thm:smoothg} is needed.
+The example illustrates the strength of our approach, as is typical in Stein's method, that it applies in situations with non-trivial dependencies, where rates of convergence are not otherwise available; see \cite{Barbour2021a} for another application where Theorem~\ref{thm:smoothg} is needed.
 Being able to explicitly incorporate a time interval of length~$T$ that may depend on~$n$ is also very useful.
 Note that the error estimates given above still converge to zero as $n\to\infty$, if $T = T_n$ grows like a small enough power of~$n$. \end{example}

 The key to proving Theorem~\ref{thm:smoothg} is the following lemma on Gaussian smoothing, for which we need the $(\eps, \delta)$-smoothing of~$h$, defined in~\eqref{h-smoothed-at-w}.
 The lemma is an infinite-dimensional analog of finite-dimensional Gaussian smoothing inequalities found, for example, in \cite[Section~4.2]{Raic2018}.
+The result is closely related to \cite[Theorem 6.2, Chapter II]{Kuo1975}.

 \ignore{ Recall for $h$ a bounded function on $\mathbb{D}([0,1];\IR^d)$ that is measurable with respect to Skorokhod topology,

 where $B$ is a standard $d$-dimensional Brownian motion on $[0,1]$ and $w_\eps$ is defined as in \eqref{def_w_eps}. }